 The resulting covariance matrix, CCIELAB, is of dimensions 3 ×3.

 Finally, the uncertainty on the CIELAB coordinates can be propagated to the distance between 2 points of the CIELAB color space computed using Eq.
 (7).
-In that case, CΔEab*≃JCCIELAB1,2Jt were CCIELAB1,2 is a block diagonal matrix
+In that case, CΔEab*≃JCCIELAB1,2Jt where CCIELAB1,2 is a block diagonal matrix